 - Scroll down and tap the green plus button to the left of Accessibility Shortcuts.

 Now, you can access Accessibility Shortcuts opening Control Center and pressing and holding the button the shows a little human figure inside of a white circle .

 How Do I Use My Accessibility Shortcuts On My iPhone?

 Once you’ve set up your Accessibility Shortcuts, you can access them by triple-clicking the Home button.
+On the iPhone X, triple-click the side button to open your Accessibility shortcuts.
 When you do, a menu with a list of your Accessibility Shortcuts will appear on your iPhone’s display.
 Tap on a feature to use it.